Royal British Legion: Royal British Legion Women's Section

 The RBLWS was still in existence in 2019, with a central committee of seven members and with its chairman having a seat on the RBL Board of Trustees.
 By then its substantial funds had been integrated into the accounts of the RBL.

+2017 employment tribunal

+A former Royal British Legion case officer won a tribunal case in November 2017, exposing a culture of bullying and HR negligence that led to her wrongful dismissal.
+The employment tribunal heard that there was a culture of bullying in the HR function at the RBL HQ and the entire HR department had left the charity.